 - Gives an option to add seating in the kitchen

-- A great opportunity to create a focal point in the kitchen
+- A great opportunity to create a focal point for your kitchen layout

 - If not utilised well, it can actually end being dead space

-- Installing an island will add to your kitchen renovation cost
+- Installing an island may add to your kitchen renovation cost

 - Provides maximum scope for efficiency